 - A deficiency of iron

 - Abnormalities of the hemoglobin or other red blood cells components

 - Chronic internal bleeding

 If you feel dizzy and you don’t know what is causing it, go see the doctor.
-As you see here, dizziness can be cause by a non-harmful condition, but other times it could mean a serious problem.
-Better to go to the doctor and find out it was a false alarm than stay home just to find out that there was a serious problem that could had been taken care if you have paid a visit to your doctor or the emergency room.
+As you see here, dizziness can be caused by a non-harmful condition, but other times it could mean a serious problem.
+Better to go to the doctor and find out it was a false alarm than stay home just to find out that there was a serious problem that could have been taken care of you have paid a visit to your doctor or the emergency room.